aklivity/zilla-docs/src/reference/amazon-msk/create-certificate-authority-acm.md

 From the `Actions` menu > select `Get CA Certificate` then click `Export certificate body to a file` to download the CA certificate.

 ::: info
-Note the `Certificate.cer` filename location where you download the CA certificate.
+Note the `Certificate.pem` filename location where you download the CA certificate.
 :::